-Unfortunately, due to the costs involved, Transcoding for everyone will not be a thing.
+Unfortunately, due to the costs involved, transcoding for everyone will not be a thing, at least not any time soon.
 This is saddening to hear, but understandable.
 Though he hasn’t dismissed this feature as a possibility in the future, at the very least, it will not be a launch feature.

 Speaking of Affiliate programs, What kind of cut do streamers on the affiliate program get?

 Nothing is officially set in stone in this department, but the team has been bouncing around the idea of 90% to the streamer, with 10% going to the platform.
 Whether or not this is the final share value is yet to be determined, but this is certainly an interesting fact worth considering.
 At the moment, they are also not including an exclusivity streaming clause in the program.

 What Spurred the Creation of Glimesh in Earnest?

 Luke was pretty honest with me here.
 The fact that Mixer went under was one thing, but ultimately, the main factor in his decision to pursue this was the ridiculous levels of hype that WatchBrime generated, and their sheer unprofessionalism in handling the situation.
 He felt that he could do better, and so he invested into the idea thoroughly.

 Oh, not much, just a Hot $5,700 a month in server costs.
 Youch.

 He is being extremely transparent with everybody within the discord on everything going into the platform.